-- A report will be sent to your GP. - If a consultant follow up is needed you will receive an appointment letter in the post.
+- A report will be sent to your GP. - If a consultant follow up is needed you will receive an appointment letter in the post. - For details of the report, please contact your GP or consultant directly.

 When to seek advice